minghuig/bear-facial-id-app/README.md

 Caddy, the API, PostgreSQL, and the body-detection, head-detection, and recognition workers share one EC2 instance in **us-east-2 (Ohio)**.
 The gateway blocks internal worker routes; application sessions protect photo access.
 Google handles sign-in, and application membership controls organization access.
 The hosted recognition worker uses the research authors' six-year Katmai checkpoint; legacy embeddings are regenerated from saved accepted head crops during the model upgrade.

 The account implementation and local CPU tooling are merged into `main`.
 Deployments must use the current `main` commit; the release script rejects other revisions.
-See the [deployment notes](docs/MVP_IMPLEMENTATION.md) for the current infrastructure state; older tracer documents describe earlier deployment assumptions.
+See the [architecture](docs/ARCHITECTURE.md) and [AWS operations](docs/AWS_RELEASE.md) for the current stack; the [MVP deployment checkpoint](docs/MVP_IMPLEMENTATION.md) and older tracer documents describe earlier deployment assumptions.

 Deployment requires owner approval.
 Keep the AWS account on its Free Plan: running resources consume the finite credit balance.
 The owner has approved operating the existing stack until those credits are exhausted, but has not approved a paid-plan upgrade or larger infrastructure.
 Never put credentials, Terraform state, checkpoints, or private photos in Git.